Admissions Procedures - Direct

 results is considered in the selection process.
 These can

-personal statement and reference
+statement and reference.

 ii.
-Additional evidence of achievement,
+Additional evidence

-assessment of written materials
+interview or assessment of written materials.

 examination grades equivalent to or above the standard offer for a